-The spouse may move after he or she files for divorce even if the Court has yet to approve the divorce.
-Residency must simply be proved for the six months prior to when the complaint for divorce is filed.
+The spouse may move after he or she files even if the Court has yet to approve the divorce.
+Residency must simply be proved for the six months prior to when the complaint is filed.

 What is the process to file for Absolute Divorce?

 Either spouse may file for absolute divorce in the district court of the county in which one of the parties lives.
 The divorce complaint may not be verified and filed until the first day after the full year of separation.
 Once that year ends the divorce may be filed at any point.
-The following details must be included in the complaint for divorce:
+The following details must be included in the complaint:

 - At least one of the parties involved has been a resident of North Carolina for at least six months prior to filing the complaint;